Irma Wyman

-Irma M. Wyman (January 31, 1928 - November 17, 2015) was an early computer engineer and the first woman to become vice president of Honeywell, Inc. She was a systems thinking tutor and was the first female CIO of Honeywell, Inc., then a Fortune 100 company.
+Irma M. Wyman (January 31, 1928 - November 17, 2015) was an early computer engineer and the first woman to become vice president of Honeywell Inc. She was also the first woman to be the company's CIO and was a systems thinking tutor.

 Academic life

 In 1945, Wyman received a Regents Scholarship and was accepted into the College of Engineering at the University of Michigan as one of seven female students.
 To supplement her scholarship, she worked as a switchboard operator and waitress.

 At the time, women in engineering programs received little encouragement and support.
 While her grades qualified her for membership in Tau Beta Pi, the engineering honor society, she received only a "Women's Badge", since the society did not admit women at the time.
 Wyman graduated with a Bachelor of Science/EM degree in 1949, one of two women in her class.

 Career

 Computing Future Thought Leadership

 While still a junior in college, Wyman worked on a missile guidance project at the Willow Run Research Center.
 To calculate trajectory, they used mechanical calculators.
 She visited the U.S. Naval Proving Ground where Grace Hopper was working on similar problems and discovered they were using a prototype of a programmable Mark II computer developed at Harvard University.
 She became interested in computers and later recalled that "I became an enthusiastic pioneer in this new technology and it led to my life's career."

 After graduation, she joined a start-up company that was eventually acquired by Honeywell Information Systems.
 She moved to Minneapolis and began a long management career at Honeywell, eventually serving as chief information officer.
 She became vice president of Honeywell Corporate Information Management (CIM) before retiring in 1990.

 Wyman then began a second career as archdeacon in the Minnesota Diocese of the Episcopal Church where she coached servant leadership, retiring again after ten years as Archdeacon of the Diocese of Minnesota.